NPMaiorano/100Hours/README.md

 Frontend:

-CSS
+--CSS

-javascript
+--Javascript

 Backend:

-Node.js
+--Node.js

-Express
+--Express

-MongoDB - database
+--MongoDB - database

-Passport - authetification
+--Passport - authetification

-Ejs - view engine
+--Ejs - view engine

-Morgan --logging tool for more detailed logs -- in the dev configuration
+--Morgan --logging tool for more detailed logs -- in the dev configuration

  (Expand on this section)